Saiteja2468/UCLA/README.md

 # UCLA
-Please find the report and script files in the below repository
+Please find the report and script files in the above repository